 Instruction in the Spanish Biliteracy program in kindergarten and 1st grade is about 50-80% in Spanish, with the balance of instruction in English.
 The percentage of English instruction increases yearly until it is at least 50% in English in the 5th grade, with the remaining instruction in Spanish.

 Because Cantonese is a non-alphabetic language, instruction is about 50% in Cantonese and 50% in English throughout the Cantonese Biliteracy program.

-World Language Pathway (Filipino, Italian, Japanese)
+World Language Pathway (Filipino, Italian, Japanese, Arabic)

 The World Language Pathway in elementary school is known as FLES (Foreign Language in the Elementary School).
 The program’s goal is full proficiency in English, along with real-world competency in a second language.
 All students are eligible to apply for the FLES program, including English learners.
 Throughout elementary school, students may join the FLES program at any grade.